Adhartasdev/TimeCrest/README.md

 * to be able to communicate directly with TimeCrest, no matter which page I am on.

 ### Design Choices
+The general design choices have been made around simplicity, authenticity and trust.
+In finance, it is important to stay on the simple edge of design.
+However, that is what makes it tricky, the colours red, orange, yellow and even balck are not often used as overarching colours.
+It is important to stay on the light and blue and of the spectrum.
+The same goes with font-type, this project has aimed to differentiate itself from the competition by employing less serif oriented fonts and go with a more round variety.
 #### Fonts

 * The primary font is Montserrat due to its easy going round aspect.
 It is an easy-read, round, class and nice to read letter type.
 At the same time, it is also distinguising the website in regards to its market competition, in that they use more Serif oriented and square fonts.